Our Lady of the Sign

 The feast of St. Florian is celebrated May 4, coinciding with International Firefighter’s Day.
 Florian was a 3rd-century commander in the Roman army.
 He organized the army's firefighting brigade and personally trained an elite group of firefighters.
 When Roman leaders ordered Florian to offer sacrifice to the gods, he refused and was sentenced to be burned at the stake.
 Even then, Florian stood strong and brave.
 Tied to the stake, he challenged his executioners to light the fire.
 "Do it,” he declared, “I will climb to Heaven on the flames.

-In the spring of 2020 we will invite our fire-fighters on Mount Lemmon to attend a dedication service at the Shrine in their honor.
+In the Fall of 2020 we will invite our fire-fighters on Mount Lemmon to attend a dedication service at the Shrine in their honor.

 This icon hangs outdoors on the east-side of the chapel.

 Our Lady Help of Persecuted Christians